MetamediaTechnology/rainviewer-longdomap/README.md

   opacity: 0.5,                // Opacity display in map.
   color: 4,                    // Color radar you can read more at : https://www.rainviewer.com/api/color-schemes.html
   tileSize: 256,              // image size, can be 256 or 512.
-  timeDisplay: 'timeradar'    // If you want to display time of radar you can set id element.
+  timeDisplay: 'timeradar',   // If you want to display time of radar you can set id element.
- }
+  smooth: 0,                  // blur (1) or not (0) radar data.
+Large composite images are always not smoothed due to performance issues.
+  snow: 1,                    // display (1) or not (0) snow in separate colors on the tiles.
+  speed: 2000                 // set speed for animation frame (milisecond) }
 ```
 #### Methods